ucam-department-of-psychiatry/camcops/documentation/source/tasks/tasks_missing.rst

 .. rubric:: Footnotes

+.. [#fabcutoff]
-.. [#f1] I think: the phrase is "a cutoff of 12", which is somewhat ambiguous!
+    I think: the phrase is "a cutoff of 12", which is somewhat ambiguous!